 Download & Other Tools

-- Definition: Percentage of infants whose mothers received prenatal care in the first trimester of pregnancy.Number of infants whose mothers received prenatal care in the first trimester of pregnancy.
+- Definition: Percentage of infants whose mothers received prenatal care during the first trimester of pregnancy (e.g., among California infants born in 2016, 83.6% had mothers who received prenatal care in the first trimester).Number of infants whose mothers received prenatal care during the first trimester of pregnancy (e.g., among California infants born in 2016, 402,037 had mothers who received prenatal care in the first trimester).

 - Footnote: County-level data reflect the mother's county of residence, not the county in which the birth occurred.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 infants whose mothers received prenatal care.
 Data exclude infants for whom prenatal care information is missing.
-N/A means that data are not available.
+The notation S refers to data that have been suppressed because there were fewer than 20 infants whose mothers received prenatal care in the first trimester.

 - Measures of Prenatal Care on Kidsdata.org